msoeken/reversible-sota/README.md

   This paper first introduced the transformation based synthesis algorithm.
 It descibes first the basic unidirectional version but also the bidirectional variant which often results in circuits of smaller size.

 * [D. Maslov, G.W.
 Dueck, and D.M.
 Miller: Toffoli network synthesis with templates, in: *IEEE Trans. on CAD of Integrated Circuits and Systems* **24**, 2005, 807-817.](http://dx.doi.org/10.1109/TCAD.2005.847911)

+  This paper extends the transformation based synthesis algorithm by applying a heuristic approach to optimize the generated circuits.
+The major enhancement to the basic algorithm is using a template simplification tool, a tool which allows further reduction of the networks produced by the synthesis algorithm.
+A templates is a circuit of gates that realizes the identity function.

 * [D. Maslov, G.W.
 Dueck, and D.M.
 Miller: Synthesis of Fredkin-Toffoli reversible networks, in: *IEEE Trans.
 VLSI Syst.* **13**, 2005, 765-769.](http://dx.doi.org/10.1109/TVLSI.2005.844284)

 * [M. Soeken, R. Wille, C. Hilken, N. Przigoda, and R. Drechsler: Synthesis of reversible circuits with minimal lines for large functions, in: *ASP-DAC* **17**, 2012, 85-92.](http://dx.doi.org/10.1109/ASPDAC.2012.6165069)